tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 og_description: "this is a description and we'll play to rebuild it"
 ---

-# The algorithm and the amateur exploitation
+# The algorithm and the amateur bait

 {{<pocrit
     leftId="homepage--stats"
-    lefttitle="— We argue by giving platform to independent creator, they harvest watcher attention to sell their own products, let's see how much" rightcontent="People connects attracted by social and sexual dynamics, but in the homepage you'll but their attention get split in three chunks: Pornography dying industry (37%), Algoritmic experiment (25%), Verified models (37%)." textstyle="font-size:2em"
+    lefttitle="— By giving space to independent creator, PornHub redirect users' attention to sell their own products.
+Look how much" rightcontent="People connects attracted by social and sexual dynamics, but in the homepage you'll but their attention get split in three chunks: Pornography dying industry (37%), Algoritmic experiment (25%), Verified models (37%)." textstyle="font-size:2em"
 >}}

-### Pornhub mixes the dynamic of a pseudo-social network, where independent content producer meets buyers; The reason why they give so much attention to the new verified amateurs, is because they are their best attractors.
+### Pornhub mixes the dynamic of a pseudo-social network, where independent content producer meets buyers; The reason why they give so much attention to the new verified amateurs, is because they are the cheapest way to attract new visitors.

-_Verified Models_ it is a metric they love to report and count, as long as it goes high, becuase is meant to let you belive* the platform is healthy.
-* it might be even true that _Verified Models_ counter keep growing, but we can't fully trust Year in Review because that's marketing and not Open Data.

-of course the amateur producer are happy about that: but, sorry, they can have more. we envison a future in which they might get 100% of the pie and don't be subject to corporate hidden policies.

-attract watcher attention, uses 'verified models' as a way to build a pseudo-social network Pornhub uses many of the addictive feature of social networks to keep people coming back more frequently.
-In the Insight, the new 'Verified Models' is always an important measure because disply how many new content producer join the network and implicitly give relevance to their content.

-Verified model keep growing,
-Porn production companies is not, it is a dying industry, and pornhub is using the homepage as a way to push them and profit as content distributor.
-How?

-We start to study PornHub algorith in 2019, by reusing the same technology we built to study Youtube algorithmn.
+The non-verified content uploaders are meaningful for two reasons: historically, pornhub republished content shoot by others to attract visitors, and now they delegate this task to a community of random contributors that, for their reason, want to get visibility in their platform.
+Second, when an original content producer offers their recordings, they should get feedback from the watchers to feel integrated and appreciated even if they have a low roster.
+Perhaps, in PH hopes, they become "verified models."

+---
 # Pornhub and the woman market

 Woman count for more than the half of world population, and would be a large market loss for PornHub if their consumption seems to be only for man.
 In the Yearly review there is always a mention and their presence is _constantly growing_.